grepit/serverHealth/README.md

 # Site Health

-### What does this doe ?
+### What does this do ?
-This script is very useful for when you just to do a health check on a remote server.
+This script is very useful for when you just want to do a health check on a remote server.
 It does the followings:
   - NSLOOKUP
   - PING to see if the site is up
   - Certificate/SSL/TLS info

-This is test with Python 3.7, on Mac.
+This was tested with Python 3.7, on Mac.

 Limitation:
   - Expectes cname or DNS (IP is not accepted currently but working on it to make this available)